Casecommons/with_model/README.md

 require 'spec_helper'

 describe "A blog post" do
+  before :all do
+    module SomeModule; end
+  end

+  after :all do
+    Object.send :remove_const, :SomeModule
+  end

   with_model :BlogPost do
     # The table block works just like a migration.
     table do |t|